Rod Rosenstein: Alleged 25th Amendment discussions

 On September 21, 2018, The New York Times reported that Rosenstein suggested, in the spring of 2017 shortly after the dismissal of Comey, that he could secretly tape conversations between himself and Trump.
 He also allegedly suggested invoking the 25th amendment to attempt to remove Trump from office.
 Rosenstein strongly denied it, and other reporting suggested he had been sarcastic in his reference to taping Trump.
 The report gave rise to rumors that he would be fired.

 Former FBI deputy director Andrew McCabe stated in a February 2019 60 Minutes interview that during the days after Comey was fired, "the highest levels of American law enforcement were trying to figure out what to do with the president," including the possibility of invoking the 25th Amendment to have Trump removed from office.
 Rosenstein again denied such discussions occurred.

 Rosenstein went to the White House on September 24, where he met with Chief of Staff John Kelly; according to some reports, he offered his resignation.
 Following the meeting, the White House issued a statement that Rosenstein retained his position as deputy attorney general and would meet with Trump on September 27.
 Due to the ongoing hearings of Brett Kavanaugh, Rosenstein instead met with Trump on October 8.
 Further, Rosenstein agreed to meet with House Republicans within the next two weeks.

 Transfer of Mueller oversight and issuance of report

-On November 7, 2018, Trump named Matthew Whitaker as Acting Attorney General, and Whitaker took over the oversight of Mueller's investigation.
+On November 7, 2018, Trump named Matthew Whitaker as acting United States Attorney General, and Whitaker took over the oversight of Mueller's investigation.
 Oversight of the investigation was later assumed by William Barr upon his confirmation as attorney general.